 M: I guess it is kind of extreme.
 But that’s how I am.
 I need something to challenge me.
 And I can’t just do something a little bit.
 It’s all of me, or nothing.

 As someone whose main coping mechanism is “find projects to do” and who has often said that I find it much easier to commit 100% that hold back, I felt a little called-out by the game.
-Madeline even describes depression similarly.
+Madeline even uses similar language to describe her depression.